Deal Castle is one of the finest Tudor artillery castles in the country, intact and largely unchanged from when it was built.

 A new museum to celebrate Kent’s rich mining heritage is being developed at Betteshanger Country Park.

-Deal’s new cinema and pre-cinema museum, Kent Museum of the Moving Image (Kent-MOMI), opens for a special Christmas preview period, 15th to 31st December (Fridays to Sundays, 12-7 pm).
-Full public opening follows in Spring 2018.
+Deal’s new cinema and pre-cinema museum, Kent Museum of the Moving Image (Kent-MOMI), has opened in 2018.

 Evocative ruins of a Tudor castle which suffered erosion by the sea and was abandoned.
 The grounds are now tended as a community garden.